Category Archives: Disney

 These side stories are trivial and non-threatening since the film is really about the antics of the magically odd nanny and her relationship with the children.

-The film is unique in that it combines live-action with animation so that the result feels magical and inventive.
+The film is unique because it combines live-action with animation and is magical and inventive.
 This is most evident during sequences that feature animals, especially the superb scene where Mary Poppins transports Bert, Jane, and Michael into a picture where they ride a carousel and stroll the day away.

-The appearance of horses and a fox makes the scene both beautifully crafted and filled with joy.
+The appearance of horses and a fox makes the scene beautifully crafted and filled with joy.

 The casting could be no different and is flawless across the board.
 Standouts are Andrews and Van Dyke, the former appearing in her very first film role.